shubhm-agrwl/dataStructures-algorithms/README.md

 #Problem 6:
 The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows (you may want to display this pattern in a fixed font for better legibility)

+#Problem 7:
+Given a 32-bit signed integer, reverse digits of an integer.